AmreshVs/NewsAppApi/README.md

-# Valar Tamil App - API Using NodeJs
+# News App - API Backend Build with NodeJs

+This node app can used with NewsApp repository.

+Technologies Used:
+- Nodejs
+- Express
+- Axios
+- Lodash
+- Sequellize